jillesvangurp/kotlin-opencage-client/README.md

 - [Refresh versions plugin](https://splitties.github.io/refreshVersions/) - Great way to manage dependencies.
 - [kotlin4example](https://github.com/jillesvangurp/kotlin4example) integrated to generate the readme and any other documentation you are going to write.
 This is all driven via the tests.
 - Some dependencies for testing (junit, kotest-assertions, etc.)
+- generic publish script that tags and publishes
+- LICENSE file (MIT)

 ## Gradle